icarusoars/DS_Knowledge_Map/README.md

 # Deployment
 Both the frontend and backend are deployed using **vercel now**.
 The `now.json` file in the root folder specifies both how the frontend and backend are deployed.
+The frontend uses commands specified in `/client/package.json` to build the React app into `/client/build`.
+Now then deploys this static folder.
+The backend uses Now's python builder to build up a flask WSGI server specified in `/api/index.py`.